-Traditional BI tools may permit users to publish reports that contain KPIs and data visualizations, but they often require power user skillsets or assistance from IT.
-In contrast, self-service BI providers make it easier for non-technical staff to use, but they prioritize data visualizations in dashboard-style reports, and limit or exclude true publishing functionality.
+Traditional BI tools may permit users to publish reports that contain KPIs and data visualizations, but they often require power user skill sets or assistance from IT.
+In contrast, self-service BI providers make it easier for non-technical staff to use, but they prioritize data visualizations in dashboard-style reports and limit or exclude true publishing functionality.
 While attractive, these visualization-based reports lack true analytic depth and don’t allow users to provide descriptive text that contextualizes the analysis.
 Plus, they don’t fill the need for published reports demanded by decision-makers, executives, and board members.

-Other bleeding edge BI solutions promote machine learning and automation as part of the reporting process.
+Other bleeding-edge BI solutions promote machine learning and automation as part of the reporting process.
 But organizations should be cautious not to rely wholly on automated tools to do analytic tasks more suited to subject matter experts using intuitive reporting and publishing tools.
 While automated tools might be capable of effortlessly generating pages of text, they can’t deliver the nuanced, razor-sharp—and relatable—content that can communicate vital insights.

 Pyramid Analytics offers the only product on the market that gives analysts the ability to create and distribute published reports that contain the right balance of content.
-They can conduct analytic research, create compelling visuals, and then embed that content in published reports that contain information curated precisely for their audiences, and are shareable in a variety of formats.
+They can conduct analytic research, create compelling visuals, and then embed that content in published reports that contain information curated precisely for their audiences and are shareable in a variety of formats.

-Reports created using Pyramid Analytics contain richer analysis that can feature a wide range of contextual elements that adapt to specific data configurations.
-So not only are the visualizations and grids data driven, the commentary itself is data-driven.
+Reports created using Pyramid Analytics contain richer analyses that can feature a wide range of contextual elements that adapt to specific data configurations.
+So not only are the visualizations and grids data-driven, the commentary itself is data-driven.
 For example, end users can add slicers to their reports to filter and display pertinent data depending on the condition or audience.
 In addition, they can configure Pyramid Analytics to display conditional commentary that shows or hides entire sections based on specific logic.
 This sharpens the analysis, and reports become more impactful.
 Plus, it’s wholly customized to the audience receiving the report.

 As an analytics platform, Pyramid Analytics empowers analysts and end-users to build models and interrogate data in a single self-service environment.
 Importantly, it treats narrative reporting—reporting that provides deep data-driven context beyond the static data views and visualizations found in traditional reporting—as a core part of the analytic lifecycle.
 Users can craft and automate engaging, dynamic narrative reports using the very same tool they use to prepare data models and conduct advanced analytics inquiries.
-When reporting ties directly to data, includes dynamic content that provides deep context, and conforms to established security protocols, reporting shows more than just historical facts—it delivers contextualized insights that points the way to better decisions.
+When reporting ties directly to data, includes dynamic content that provides deep context, and conforms to established security protocols, reporting shows more than just historical facts—it delivers contextualized insights that point the way to better decisions.